mouraaa/Who-Unfollowed/README.md

 If a user changes their name, the old username will show as someone who no longer follows you but in reality, they just changed their username!
 The new 'original' file will be updated with the newest username.

 #### NOTICE 2:
 Make sure you select the correct download file.
-Notice how I selected 'Only Followers'?
+Notice how it automatically selects "following + followers?"
+Make sure to change that to "only followers."
 Afterwards, click 'Get List Of Users' and a new window will appear.
 Click 'Export to Excel'.
 Follow the screenshots!
+After you have followed the screenshots, just run the code and you'll know who unfollowed.

 ![](ss1.png)